marabesi/marabesi.com/_posts/2021-02-11-2020-a-year-of-reading.md

 ## Get your hands dirty on clean architecture

 Software architecture has been a subject of interest for me for long time.
+I started to practice TDD,
+{% cite not_using_tdd_part_i --file 2021-02-11-2020-a-year-of-reading %} then I
-I started to practice TDD then followed with software architecture.
-The clean architecture is one of the most popular style among developers.
+followed with software architecture.
+The clean architecture is one of the most popular style among the developers I know, it became a standard for getting started on the subject.

 Uncle bob defined the clean architecture based on different styles, fetching what each one of the others has to offer best and then